yvanchu/idea-incubator/README.md

 ## Project

 ### Formulaic Onigiri (or 飯糰)
 I bought too much rice for this quarter in SF.
 Give me some easy rice ball recipes or formula to mealprep!
+There must be some way to modularize and make onigiri more formulaic, like Chipotle for Burritos.

 ### Whoscall for the US
 Why isn't this a thing?
 Whoscall is an app that tells you who might be calling you if it's an unknown number.
 I feel like this makes so much sense but whatever.